 – A powerful sensor that produces great images

 |7.
 Fujifilm X-S10 ||– Shoots well in low-light condition|

 1. Nikon Z 6II

 If you are after the best digiscoping setup, you always want to consider the weight of the camera and the quality of shots that you are going to get.

-If you have a budget above $2,000, then why not go after the Nikon Z 6II?
+If you have a higher budget, then why not go after the Nikon Z 6II?

 It’s a mirrorless camera from Nikon that stands out from the rest of the cameras that we have featured.